tiacsys/bridle/boards/shields/x_grove_testbed/doc/index.rst

                .. group-tab:: LED Fade

-                  This is based on the Zephyr sample :ref:`fade-led-sample`.
+                  This is based on the Zephyr sample :ref:`zephyr:fade-led-sample`.

                   .. zephyr-app-commands::
                      :app: zephyr/samples/basic/fade_led